-iOS 14 does more than just give you the ability to add widgets to your home screen.
+If you own a recent iPhone, you are able to add widgets to your home screen with the help of iOS 14.
 It also introduces Smart Stacks, which are collections of widgets stacked on top of each other, each offering you at-a-glance info to save you the hassle of having to launch an individual app.

 That explains the "stack" part of the Smart Stack name.
 The "smart" comes into play by how the widget behaves.
 It will surface particular information based on the time of day and how you use your phone — showing calendar appointments at the start of the day, for example, or bringing up a widget for Apple's Music app when you normally work out.